Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 - 146 samples, 24 CPU 'normal' queue: 12 minutes, 17 GB RAM
 - 1530 samples, 28 CPU 'normalbw' queue: TBA

+As cohort size increases, additional CPU are not particularly helpful, but additional RAM and a lot of additional walltime are required.

 Update resources in `Scripts/5_summarise.pbs` and submit: